 I hope you've found this information helpful.
 If you need barbecue sauces or dry rub seasoning to help in your grill process please check out our products below.

-We've included a short video on Snake Method BBQ Baby Back Ribs.
+We've included a brief video on Snake Method BBQ Baby Back Ribs.
 This video shows you how you can tackle the tough stuff when you properly use your vents.
-Take a look at the video and see our great dry rubs and sauces listed below.
+Take a glance at the video and see our great dry rubs and sauces listed below.

 Snake Method BBQ Baby Back Ribs Video: